 What Treatments Are Utilized?

-Dual diagnosis uses a variety of techniques to help treat addiction.
+The dual diagnosis uses a variety of techniques to help treat addiction.
 This diversity of approach helps ensure that people with multiple problems can get the help they need.
 It also fine-tunes therapy to find the treatment type that works for you.
-Typically, dual diagnosis will include multiple instances of these and other treatments:
+Typically, a dual diagnosis will include multiple instances of these and other treatments:

 - Withdrawal therapy – weans you off of your substance in a healthy manner and uses replacement medicines to minimize dangerous reactions